-BIOM10001 Discovering Biomedicine is offered in both semesters you are required to complete it in your first semester as it is a foundation subject and will provide commencing Bachelor of Biomedicine students an opportunity to discover and engage with the complex societal and environmental contexts of health and well-being and be inspired by it, whilst also welcoming and orientating them within their degree and at the University.
+While BIOM10001 Discovering Biomedicine is offered in both semesters you are required to complete it in your first semester as it is a foundation subject and will provide commencing Bachelor of Biomedicine students an opportunity to discover and engage with the complex societal and environmental contexts of health and well-being and be inspired by it, whilst also welcoming and orientating them within their degree and at the University.

 How do I choose my Foundation Elective?

 Students have a broad choice of foundation elective subjects they can choose from in first year.

 The full list can be found at the Bachelor of Biomedicine Handbook page.

 Students who want to keep the Bioengineering Systems major as an option need to select: